 - Overcoming legal and policy challenges

 - Developing and implementing a common consent model

 - Debuting an informed consent consumer education video

 - Using HIT/HIE to support value-based care within behavioral health settings

 - Connecting with other entities such as the Veteran’s Administration and the Prescription Drug Monitoring Program

-Support for the Behavioral Health Forum is provided by the Office of the National Coordinator for Health IT, Department of Health and Human Services, Grant 90IX0007/01-00.
+Support for the Behavioral Health Forum and work is provided by the Office of the National Coordinator for Health IT, Department of Health and Human Services, Grant 90IX0007/01-00.